Wellington Theatre Awards

 The Ngā Whakarākei O Whātaitai / Wellington Theatre Awards are the main theatre awards in New Zealand's capital city, Wellington established in 2015 after the previous awards sponsor ended their support.
 They are awarded annually.

 The previous awards were called the Chapman Tripp Theatre Awards, established in 1992 and sponsored by law firm Chapman Tripp.

+2023 awards

+The 32nd Annual Wellington Theatre Awards of 2023 were presented at the Hannah Playhouse on Sunday 10 December.
+Funded by Wellington City Council, BATS Theatre, Taki Rua Productions, Circa Theatre and Playmarket.

 2022 awards

-Presented at a ceremony at the Hannah Playhouse on Sunday 11th December 2022.
+Presented at a ceremony at the Hannah Playhouse on Sunday 11 December 2022.
 Funded by Wellington City Council, BATS Theatre, Taki Rua Productions, Circa Theatre and Playmarket.

 2020 awards

 Because of the massive disruption and closure to performing arts in 2020 caused by COVID-19 the awards took a different approach with awards categories being: